Who we are

 Marketing and Communications Manager

 Alice has more than 20 years’ experience working in arts marketing and audience engagement.
 She was Marketing Director at the Philharmonia Orchestra for 15 years and Communications Director at Britten Sinfonia from 2018-22, as the orchestra was significantly increasing its commitment to partnership-based work in local education and therapeutic settings.
-Alongside her role at Liquid Listening, she manages a secondary school wellbeing hub and is a volunteer Brownie Leader.
+Alongside her role at Liquid Listening, she manages a secondary school wellbeing hub and is an arts marketing consultant.

 Trustees